Dead, dead, dead

 : "deader than a pelcher (pilchard) - Indisputably dead.
 Variations are 'deader than a mackerel' and 'deader than a duck."
 (Yankee Talk)

 : "dead as a beef - Completely dead.
 With no life.dead as a hammer - Without any life at all."
-(Whistlin' Dixie.
-Southern terms)
+(Whistlin' Dixie: A Dictionary of Southern Expressions)

 : "dead as four o'clock - Quite dead, refers to either the 'dead' end of the afternoon, or the quiet of four o'clock in the morning."
 (Mountain Range)

-Dog'll Hunt: An Entertaining Texas Dictionary" by Wallace O. Chariton (Wordware
+: From This Dog'll Really Hunt: An Entertaining Texas Dictionary by Wallace O. Chariton (Wordware

 Publishing, Piano, Texas, 1989, 1990):